Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - ISSN (International Standard Serial Number)
-     - A unique 8-digit number used to identify a print or electronic periodical publication.
+     - A unique standard identifier (ISO 3297) used to identify a print or electronic periodical publication.
 A periodical published in both print and electronic form may have two ISSNs, a print ISSN and an electronic ISSN.
      -

    * - Issue